 An effective reporting and learning system should be available in a design that allows information to be recorded accurately, quickly, and in a way that facilitates coding.
 Data entry should be user-friendly because cumbersome forms are less likely to be used.
 Standard fields from agreed classification schemes should be used whenever possible.
 To facilitate an information search, anonymous databases of reporting systems should have a search engine that allows search by key words and filtering by fields or combination of fields.
 These databases should contain not only information on the reports and results of the investigation, but also links to online resources and comments on publications related to patient safety.
 Ideally, a departmental reporting and learning system should be a module within radiotherapy information systems.
-It would be highly beneficial also if the reporting and learning system such as ROSIS (ROSIS, 2013) or SAFRON (IAEA, 2012).
+It would be highly beneficial also if the reporting and learning system could communicate with one of the international reporting and learning systems such as ROSIS (ROSIS, 2013) or SAFRON (IAEA, 2012).